fmichel-ibm/QRDS/README.md

 # QRDS
 Relevant data stream for the offende summary pages

+v3.8
+added highchart library as a static module to avoid external communications

 v1.2
 added flow size for src and dst.
 Alert is now a spline graph